transformerlab/transformerlab-docs/blog/2026-03-17-runpod-no-gpu-needed/index.md

 A few things worth exploring from here:

-- **Build a custom task** — Yu can create a new Transformer Lab task from a github repo or a local folder, and run it on RunPod with the same workflow.
+- **Build a custom task** — Yu can create a new Transformer Lab task from a github repo or a local folder, and run it on Runpod with the same workflow.
 - **Set up experiment tracking** — Transformer Lab integrates with trackers like Weights & Biases and trackio, so your runs are automatically logged.
 - **Try a hyperparameter sweep** — once you've got one task running, you can run a sweep to find the optimal hyperparameters to use.